NEWS

 The committee consists of seven members with voting rights: Two co-chairs each of the past, present, and future EuroBICs, as well as the EuroBIC Secretary.

-EuroBIC Medal 2024 for young scientists
+EuroBIC Medal 2026 for Younger Scientists

 Call for nominations/applications

-• Deadline for nominations for the EuroBIC MEDAL 2024 is January 03, 2024.
+The deadline for nominations for the EuroBIC Medal 2026 is January 03, 2026.